 You would understand the world was blue, even while unaware of the word blue or that you were seeing through a blue filter.
 Only your parents would know everything you saw was tinted blue.
 In this same way, the framework of language is a real impediment to seeing the world as it actually is.
 We see it through our language filter, and this easily chokes off a sense of anything beyond that filter.

 Alcohol and drugs can jar that filter a bit, especially the hallucinogenic ones, which may be why we use them.
 Nevertheless, these just substitute one filter for another — the drug filter.
 On the plus side, such drugs can jar our preconception’s filter and open up other angles of awareness.
 On the down side, it can unhinge any mind very dependent on the normal filter.
 It is no wonder that drugs tend to pose a threat to the cornerstones of civilization’s norms.

 I can understand why civilization would not jump on a Taoist bandwagon.
 Populations need everyone to be on the same cultural page.
-That means a culture’s people need to share a belief in the validity of their myths, traditions, music, art, food, etc. Indeed, I can’t think of any exception — the more conformity the better.
-What ties all this together naturally is the common ground of language — words and names, tie all these matters together.
+That means a culture’s people need to share a belief in the validity of their myths, traditions, music, art, food, clothes, etc. Indeed, I can’t think of any exception — the more conformity the better for unity.
+The common ground of language — words and names, tie all these matters together.
 Civilization needs its people marching to beat of the same drum — a high entropy state (1) of minimum information and maximum uniformity.
 That just doesn’t sit well with a free spirit, does it?
 Yet, on the other hand, it increases the sense of an egalitarian tribal unity.

 A native language is a way of increasing entropy and thus stability.
 Other ways a culture’s people increase entropy is by eating the same foods, wearing the same clothing styles, and of course, practicing the same religion!
 All these increase cultural uniformity and stability.